 The ARP requires eligible entities to notify Treasury of their request to receive payment from the HAF.
-Treasury has published a notice of funds request form, available at https://home.treasury.gov/policy-issues/coronavirus/assistance-for-state-local-and-tribal-governments/homeowner-assistance-fund, which must be completed, signed by an authorized official of the eligible entity, and returned to Treasury.
+Treasury published a notice of funds request form, available at https://home.treasury.gov/policy-issues/coronavirus/assistance-for-state-local-and-tribal-governments/homeowner-assistance-fund, which must be completed, signed by an authorized official of the eligible entity, and returned to Treasury.

-If any State (including the District of Columbia, the Commonwealth of Puerto Rico, Guam, American Samoa, the United States Virgin Islands, and the Commonwealth of the Northern Mariana Islands) does not submit a notice of funds request by April 25, 2021, the State will not be eligible for a payment from the HAF, and Treasury will reallocate the funding that was previously allocated to that State among those States that did request funding by the statutory deadline.
-This reallocation will occur no later than September 7, 2021 (180 days after the enactment of the ARP).
-The reallocation method will be published after it is determined whether any State has not requested funding from the HAF.
+If any State (including the District of Columbia, the Commonwealth of Puerto Rico, Guam, American Samoa, the United States Virgin Islands, and the Commonwealth of the Northern Mariana Islands) did not submit a notice of funds request by April 25, 2021, the State would not have been eligible for a payment from the HAF, and Treasury would have been required to reallocate the funding that was previously allocated to that State among those States that did request funding by the statutory deadline.
+All States submitted a notice of funds request to Treasury by the deadline and, as such, no reallocations occurred.